biolink/biolink-model/docs/index.md

  * [publisher](publisher.md) - organization or person responsible for publishing books, periodicals, podcasts, games or software.
 Note that in the case of publications which have a containing "published in" node property, the publisher association may not be attached directly to the embedded child publication, but only made in between the parent's publication node and the publisher agent of the encompassing publication (e.g. only from the Journal referenced by the 'published_in' property of an journal article Publication node).
  * [related condition](related_condition.md)
  * [related to](related_to.md) - A relationship that is asserted between two named things
+     * [composed_primarily_of](composed_primarily_of.md) - x composed_primarily_of_y if:more than half of the mass of x is made from parts of y.
+     * [disease has location](disease_has_location.md) - A relationship between a disease and an anatomical entity where the disease has one or more features that are located in that entity.
      * [related to at concept level](related_to_at_concept_level.md) - Represents a relationship held between terminology components that describe the conceptual model of a domain.
          * [broad match](broad_match.md) - a list of terms from different schemas or terminology systems that have a broader, more general meaning.
 Broader terms are typically shown as parents in a hierarchy or tree.
          * [close match](close_match.md) - a list of terms from different schemas or terminology systems that have a semantically similar but not strictly equivalent, broader, or narrower meaning.
 Such terms often describe the same general concept from different ontological perspectives (e.g. drug as a type of chemical entity versus drug as a type of role borne by a chemical entity).